First contactless aid flights arrive in disaster-hit Tonga as islands aim to keep Covid-19 out – KION546

 Japan’s Defense Ministry said Thursday it will also send two C-130 aircraft carrying drinking water to Tonga.

+“All agriculture is ruined and I hear the farmers have been reassured by the Prime Minister that they will be taken care of,” House Speaker Lord Fakafanua told Pacific Media Network.

+“But it’s very sad to hear.
+So on top of the water that we need in Tonga, it seems that we’ll be facing a food shortage.”

-At least three people died and many others were injured, the Tongan Prime Minister said.
+Prime Minister Sovaleni said Tuesday that Tonga faces “an unprecedented disaster,” adding at least three people had died and many others were injured.

 The island nation of more than 100,000 people was largely cut off from the rest of the world after a key underwater cable was damaged in the eruption.
 Some smaller islands are still offline, with officials and rescue workers racing to establish communication.